 Wayne McNeil was Trustee and Vice-Chairman of the Rocky View School Division, volunteer President of the Sheldon Kennedy Foundation, which raised over $1.2 Million during the 1998 Cross-Canada Skate to raise awareness for the prevention of child abuse, served as Chairman of the Alberta Gymnastics Federation for six years and served for 6 years as founding Board member of the Calgary and Area Child Advocacy Centre.

-These volunteer roles and his commitment to child advocacy lead Wayne to co-found Respect Group in 2004 with Co-Founder, Sheldon Kennedy.
+These volunteer roles and his commitment to child advocacy led Wayne to co-found Respect Group in 2004 with Co-Founder, Sheldon Kennedy.
 Respect Group Canada’s first, on-line, abuse, discrimination, bullying and harassment prevention training program for community/sport organizations, schools, and the workplace.
 Over 1.8 million Canadians have been “Respect Certified”

 Topic: Empowering all sport stakeholders to prevent and respond to issues of bullying, abuse, harassment, and discrimination (BAHD).

 People want to be involved with organizations that demonstrate Respect.
 Often, Vision or Mission Statements include the word “Respect” however, few organizations have empowered and equipped ALL members of their team with the necessary tools and training to ensure a positive and psychologically safe environment.